EzzelddinWael/EzzelddinWael/README.md

-- 👋 Hi, I’m @EzzelddinWael
+👋 Hi, I’m @EzzelddinWael, an undergraduate Software Engineer at Damietta University, Faculty of Science, majoring in Computer Science.
 - 🌱 I’m currently studying software engineering and learning C++, Data Structures & Algorithms, and Problem Solving.
 I’m also exploring APIs and databases to build beginner to intermediate backend projects.
 - 👀 I’m interested in backend development, especially for web and mobile applications.
 - 💞️ I’m looking to collaborate on beginner-friendly and intermediate-level backend projects or open-source contributions.